Aaditya-Shah696/password-manager-cs128h/README.md

 Password Hashing: ☑️
 Hash and securely store the master password using sha256

-Data Storage:
+Data Storage: ☑️
-Store data in a local SQLite database or as an encrypted JSON file Structure storage with fields like `domain`, `username`, `password`.
+Store data in an encrypted csv file
+Structure storage with fields like `domain`, `username`, `password`.

 Secure Master Key Storage: ☑️